Foods from the Americas

 The fruit are picked when green and dried in the sun.
 When dry, the fruit are brown and resemble large brown peppercorns.
 The whole fruit has a longer shelf life so for maximum aroma, it should be ground just before use.
 The fresh leaves can be used like bay leaves but they cannot be stored and shipped because the dried leaves lose their flavor.

 Caribbean cuisine relies heavily on allspice.
 It is used to season jerk in Jamaica, in moles, sauces, pickling, and curries.
 Allspice has also become an important part of Middle Eastern cooking to flavor stews and meats.
 It is perhaps the most common spice in Palestinian cuisine.
 In Europe, allspice is part of many dishes, including cakes.
-In Germany it is used in large amounts to flavor sausages.
+In Germany it is used in large amounts to flavor sausages and also in Italian sausages.
 In the United States, allspice is the main flavoring ingredient in barbecue sauces and gives the distinctive flavor to Cincinnati chili.

 Tobacco is an agricultural product processed from the leaves of plants in the genus Nicotiana.
-It is consumed, used as a pesticide and as a medicine.
+It is consumed, used as a pesticide, and as a medicine.
 It is most commonly used as a drug and is a valuable cash crop for countries such as Cuba, India, China, and the United States.

 Tobacco is a name for any plant of the genus Nicotiana of the Solanaceae (nightshade) family and for the products manufactured from the leaf and used in cigars, cigarettes, snuff, and pipe and chewing tobacco.
 The chief commercial species, Nicotiana tabacum, is native to tropical America, but has been cultivated for so long that it is no longer known in the wild.
 Nicotiana rustica, a mild-flavored, fast-burning species, was the tobacco originally raised in Virginia, but it is now grown in Turkey, India, and Russia.